Mitch McConnell Doesn’t Care About Saving the Senate

 In other words, under the Senate’s current rules, senators need only 50 votes to cut Jeff Bezos’s taxes but must find 60 votes if they want to raise the minimum wage to $15/hour for workers in Amazon’s warehouses.
 These rules are a pretty good deal if you’re Mitch McConnell, who spent the last four years cutting taxes for the wealthy and stocking the courts with conservative judges with a simple majority.
 They’re not so great for Democrats, who face a substantially higher threshold for passing legislation that’s critical to their agenda, such as enacting a new Voting Rights Act.

 Besides, McConnell’s warning that he’ll “strengthen America with all kinds of conservative policies with zero input from the other side” when Republicans retake the chamber may prompt some conservatives to ask why they weren’t doing that in the first place.
 Donald Trump certainly has.
-The biggest hurdle that Republicans face at the moment has nothing to do with arcane Senate procedures that may go by the boards.
-Rather, their right-wing wish list is far more hindered by the fact that there is a lack of public support for their proposals, which in turn puts future Republican majorities at risk.
+The biggest hurdle that Republicans face at the moment has nothing to do with arcane Senate procedures.
+Their right-wing wish list is far more hindered by the lack of public support for their proposals, which in turn puts future Republican majorities at risk if they are passed.
 How else does the Affordable Care Act remain the law of the land after a decade of Republican threats to repeal it?

 The same can’t be said for Democrats: Americans generally support most of the agenda they’ve put forward, including measures on climate change and voting rights.
 If Democratic senators have to choose between a “scorched-earth Senate” and a literal scorched earth, that choice is easy.
 Or at least, it should be.